Longhorn-Developers/Mobilize/README.md

 # MobilizeUT 🤘

-An Expo React Native mobile application that helps disabled students have more accessibility around UT Campus on an interactive map, powered by Expo and Cloudflare Workers.
+An Expo React Native mobile application that helps students with disabilities find accessible routes on UT Campus on an interactive map, powered by Expo and Cloudflare Workers.

 ## 🛠️ Setup